jindrichmynarz/dissertation/parts/geocoding.md

 // We don't do geocoding of non-organization addresses that contain only `schema:description`, hence commented out.
 87.22 % postal addresses in the Czech public procurement register have only unstructured `schema:description`.
 -->
-As described in the [section on transformation](#transformation), we attempted to parse the unstructured addresses to recover their structure.
+As described in the [@sec:transformation], we attempted to parse the unstructured addresses to recover their structure.
 Nevertheless, many addresses contained just a name of a region or a municipality.
 This is why we started with simple geocoding based on matching region or municipality names.